 The main problems with producing content without a strategy are two-fold:

 - Your content doesn’t reach the right people at the right times (eg. content for someone with high buying intent reaches someone high in the funnel who’s not thinking of buying yet).

 - You waste time on producing content that’s unlikely to convert into actual revenue (eg. focus mostly on creating on top of funnel content like basic list posts).

 In this article we’ll show you a simple way for you to develop a SaaS content marketing plan that can help alleviate these problems.

 Below we’ll cover the different types of content we’ve found work best with prospects at different stages of the funnel (addressing the right-people-right-time issue), and the order in which you should create these pieces of content (helping you prioritize high value content first).

 Let’s kick things off with how you should think about prioritizing specific types of content over others for the best results.

 We help B2B SaaS businesses win new customers through paid media and search engine optimization (SEO).
-Schedule a Free SaaS Scale Session to learn more.
+Get your Free Marketing Plan to learn more.